GracielaRamirezA/Imagined-Speech-in-Spanish/README.md

 # Imagined-Speech-in-Spanish
-This is a repository for the code used in "Imagined Speech in Spanish: EEG Dataset Acquisition Protocol and Baseline Classification Results."
+This repository contains the code and resources associated with the paper "Imagined Speech in Spanish: EEG Dataset Acquisition Protocol and Baseline Classification Results."

 ## Dataset
 The dataset was developed with the participation of the following team members: